rust-lang/cargo/src/doc/src/reference/unstable.md

 `[patch]` section in Cargo configuration files has been stabilized in the 1.56 release.
 See the [patch field](config.html#patch) for more information.

+### edition 2021

+The 2021 edition has been stabilized in the 1.56 release.
+See the [`edition` field](manifest.md#the-edition-field) for more information on setting the edition.
+See [`cargo fix --edition`](../commands/cargo-fix.md) and [The Edition Guide](../../edition-guide/index.html) for more information on migrating existing projects.